oiax/tgweb/README.md

   writes them into the `dist` directory.
 * It makes no sense for the user to rewrite the contents of the `dist` directory.
 * Users are not allowed to change `tailwind.config.js` and `tailwind.css`.
+* Users are not allowed to add their own CSS files to the website.
+* Users are not allowed to add their own javascript files to the website.

 ## Pages